funbox/eslint-plugin-no-only-tests/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `@funboxteam/eslint-plugin-funbox-rules`:
+Next, install `@funboxteam/eslint-plugin-no-only-tests`:

 ```
-$ npm install @funboxteam/eslint-plugin-funbox-rules --save-dev
+$ npm install @funboxteam/eslint-plugin-no-only-tests --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-funbox-rules` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-no-only-tests` globally.

 ## Usage